Death in Paradise: Synopsis

 Detective Inspector Richard Poole (Ben Miller) is sent from the Metropolitan Police in London to investigate the murder of a British police officer on the fictional Caribbean island of Saint Marie, a British Overseas Territory with a French colonial history.
-After he finds the murderer, he is ordered by his supervisors to replace the victim and stay on as the detective inspector (DI) of the island, much to his dismay, solving new cases as they appear and being the object of many fish-out-of-water jokes.
+After he finds the murderer, he is ordered by his supervisors to replace the victim and stay on as the Detective Inspector (DI) of the island, much to his dismay, solving new cases as they appear and being the object of many fish-out-of-water jokes.

-At the start of Series 3, Poole is murdered, and clumsy London detective Humphrey Goodman (Kris Marshall) arrives to investigate the death of his deadpan predecessor.
+At the start of Series 3, Poole is murdered, and clumsy London Detective Inspector Humphrey Goodman (Kris Marshall) arrives to investigate the death of his deadpan predecessor.
 He then stays on the island permanently as the new detective, after his wife informs him she is leaving him.
 In the second half of Series 6, he resigns so he can start a new life in London with his girlfriend Martha Lloyd, after forming a relationship with her while she was staying at Saint Marie on holiday.

 Goodman's replacement on Saint Marie is DI Jack Mooney (Ardal O'Hanlon), a recent widower who is grieving the loss of his wife and who assisted the team on a case in London.

-Mooney remains on the island until mid-way through Series 9, when he decides he is ready to face the memory of his deceased wife and returns to London with his daughter.
-His replacement is DI Neville Parker (Ralf Little), who initially dislikes being on the island and has severe allergies, especially with mosquito bites.
-He initially only comes to the island because they need a British detective to sign off on a case, and is forced to stay longer after a period of illness renders him temporarily unfit to travel.
+Mooney embraces island life and remains on Saint Marie until mid-way through Series 9, when he decides he is ready to face the memory of his deceased wife and returns to London to be with his daughter.

+Mooney's replacement is DI Neville Parker (Ralf Little), who initially dislikes being on the island and has severe allergies, especially to bug bites.
+He comes to the island only because the team needs a British detective to sign off on a case, and is forced to stay longer after a period of illness renders him temporarily unfit to travel.
 However, he decides to remain on the island and eventually warms to the island lifestyle.
+He stays until Series 13, when he departs to travel and be in a relationship with former Detective Sergeant (DS) Florence Cassell (Joséphine Jobert).

+During the Christmas 2024 special, Commissioner Patterson (Don Warrington) calls London for a replacement DI to lead investigations in Saint-Marie.
+DI Mervin Wilson (Don Gilet) happens to be visiting the island on holiday.
+As he is boarding the aircraft to take him away from the 'slow-paced' island, he receives a telephone call from his superior ordering him to stay and solve the murder.
+Although Wilson is annoyed by island life, a personal connection to Saint Marie spurs him to remain there.